Roll20/roll20-api-scripts/DynamicLightRecorder/README.md

 ### Doors

 The script can also manage doors for you.
 Drop the door graphic on the map layer.
 The script makes some assumptions about door graphics:
-* the door should be vertical centred in its graphic
 * the door should be horizontal
 * The hinge should be on the left.
+* the door should be vertically centred in its graphic

 Move/rotate/flip your door so that it satisfies these conditions.
 Then select the door and run: